You’re potentially the best person for taking viewings with prospective tenants. Everyone else is a liability!

 Like I said, experiment gone badly wrong.
 Somewhere.
 Sometime.

 So.
 Anyways.
-Tenancy viewings are interesting, and after years of experience I came to the realisation that I’d be an idiot if I didn’t take viewings myself, or at least, have some significant involvement.
+Tenancy viewings are interesting, and after years of experience I’ve come to the realisation that I’d be an idiot if I didn’t take viewings myself.

 WAIT!
 Before you attack!
 I know, my statement will step on some hairy, fat sausage-toes attached to many landlords that use high-street agents to take viewings, and of course, the beautiful agents themselves.
 But I admit, there are a million caveats to my blanket statement, which justify why many landlords shouldn’t or can’t take viewings themselves.
-However, generally speaking, for the landlords that live relatively close to their investment, have experience dealing with people, and obtain a shred of common sense, they’d be foolish not to take their own viewings.
+However, generally speaking, for the landlords that live relatively close to their investment, have experience dealing with people, and obtain a shred of common sense, they’d be foolish not to take their own viewings, or at least have some significant involvement (i.e. be present while an agent flirts with the applicants).
 Note, I don’t use the term “common sense” lightly; most people don’t have it, so the market for letting services will always be gigantic.

 Why landlords should process & take their own viewings